Geoff Bodine Racing: Winston Cup

+Car No. 7 results

 Craftsman Truck Series

 Bodine Racing began racing in the new Truck Series in 1995, when Bodine drove ten races in the No. 7, with Exide sponsorship.
 He shared the ride with Dave Rezendes, who raced eleven times that season; together, they combined for fourteen top-ten finishes.
 Bodine's son Barry drove the No. 07 Tanya Tucker Salsa truck at Martinsville, but he crashed out.
 Rezendes raced the No. 7 full-time in 1996 NASCAR Craftsman Truck Series with QVC sponsoring, and he responded with three victories and a sixth-place finish in points.
 Bodine and Barry drove the 07 in six races, but only had one pole and top-ten.

 Due to a lack of sponsorship, Rezendes was let go after two races in 1997.
 Tammy Jo Kirk took his place with Loveable sponsorship, becoming the first full-time female driver on the circuit.
 She had a best finish of 11th, but was let go late in the season, and Barry Bodine finished out the season.
 The team closed in 1998 due to a lack of sponsorship.